ontolex/frequency-attestation-corpus-information/index.md

 For a `frac:Observation`,  the property **observedIn** defines the URI of the data source (or its metadata entry) that this particular observation was made in or derived from.
 This can be, for example, a corpus or a text represented by its access URL, a book represented by its bibliographical metadata, etc.

-As these data sources can have different characteristics, users SHOULD specify their respective type using the [DCMI Type Vocabulary](https://www.dublincore.org/specifications/dublin-core/dcmi-terms/#section-7).

 <div class="description">

 **Domain:** frac:Observation